aryavorskiy/LatticeModels.jl/docs/src/hamiltonian.md

 nothing # hide
 ```

-Note that the `field` parameter is defaulted to `NoField()` - this is a magnetic field object representing zero field.
+Note that the `field` parameter is defaulted to `NoField()` (this is a magnetic field object representing zero field).
 Other available magnetic field objects are:

 - `LandauField(B::Real)` - Landau-calibrated uniform magnetic field
 - `SymmetricField(B::Real)` - symmetrically calibrated uniform magnetic field